 Google provides a suite of tools for schools and even better, they’re free for non-profit organizations.
 It’s possible you already use Google Analytics to evaluate your website traffic.
-Other tools that are commonly used are the Google Custom Search Engine... to power your website’s search function, and Google Translate, to add multi-lingual functionality to your site.
+Other tools that are commonly used are the Google Custom Search Engine... to power your website’s search function.
 All of these services are optional, but we definitely recommend you use Analytics to watch your website traffic, and the CSE (custom search engine) to make content easy to find on your website.

 To use these services, you must have a Google account.
 Even if your organization is not on Google Apps, you can still set up these services under an individual Gmail account.
 Ideally, however, your Google services should all be configured under the same account owned by your organization.
 This way, if you were to leave your organization, you do not have their analytics and other services configured under your personal account.

 If your school or district does not have a google account, you can go to www.google.com/enterprise/apps/education to sign up for a free one.

 Right now, if your organization is already using Google Analytics, it’s quite possible it’s set up under another account.
 This is OK, but again, having all your services configured under a common account is a better idea.
 Campus Suite simply needs your individual GA Snippet to implement on your website for proper tracking.